 And then the exchange began.
 From September 20, 2020 to October 19, 2020, I participated in a daily video messaging exchange with Lapdiang Syiem, a Khasi performance artist.
 Every day, we sent each other 5 second videos and became barometers of each other's rngiew.
-Rngiew is a core part of Khasi social consciousness (Syiem, 2011, p.
-7).
-It is not translatable and the closest term in English could either be energy or aura.
-Someone can either have a solid, eh, rngiew or a soft, jem, rngiew.
+When taking rngiew as judgement, the person being judged can have a solid, eh, rngiew or a soft, jem, rngiew.
 A solid rngiew can mean you emit, manifest, or invite good fortune.
 The opposite, a soft rngiew, can mean you emit, manifest, or invite misfortune.
 Lapdiang's video clip would arrive as a message on my phone and I would respond in Khasi with an audio recording, "I think your rngiew is solid today."
 She would do the same.
 Parallel to the exchange, I wrote a record of my day.
 I used the processing development environment and annotated my recollections with code.

 This code compiled as geometric abstractions.